 Testing may also help characterize specific deficits due to dementia, and it may detect depression or a personality disorder that is contributing to poor cognitive performance.

-Occupational and physical therapists can evaluate the home for safety; the goals are to prevent accidents (particularly falls), to manage behavior disorders, and to plan for change as dementia progresses.
+Occupational and physical therapists can evaluate the home for safety; the goals are to

 How well patients function in various settings (ie, kitchen, automobile) should be evaluated using simulations.
 If patients have deficits and remain in the same environment, protective measures (eg, hiding knives, unplugging the stove, removing the car, confiscating car keys) may be required.
 Some states require physicians to notify the Department of Motor Vehicles of patients with dementia because at some point, such patients can no longer drive safely.